 The event finish is developed using self-levelling floor system, window walls for light, solid walls for insulation, door sets for access and egress and interior linings for decor.
 J & J Carter are 5th generation tent builders with a strong passion for what we do.
 Even in the height of event season, we will always try and accommodate customers requests, even if we have to work twice as hard to deliver on time!
 Contact us today for any of your marquee and tent accessories today!

-PVC Window Walls can be made to suit any Marquee, be it an aluminium clearspan or traditional pole tent.
+PVC Window Walls can be made to suit any Marquee, be it an aluminium clearspan or a traditional pole tent.
 With our CNC cutter, we have a catalogue of styles and are also able to provide customised styles.

 Panoramic Windows by definition are a Roll-Up wall with two zips, next to the Keders.
 Along the top edge are buckle straps to hold up the wall when the marquee is ventilated.